reduxframework/redux-framework/readme.txt

 1. This is the demo mode of Redux Framework.
 Activate it and you will find a fully-functional admin panel that you can play with.
 On the Plugins page, beneath the description and an activated Redux Framework, you will find a Demo Mode link.
 Click that link to activate or deactivate the sample-config file Redux ships with.
 Don't take our word for it, check out our online demo and try Redux without installing a thing! [**http://demo.reduxframework.com/wp-admin/**](http://demo.reduxframework.com/wp-admin/)

 == Changelog ==
+= 3.6.2 =
+* Fixed:    WordPress 5.3.1 compatibility.
+Also added the new @redux account to the plugin.

 = 3.6.15 =
 * Fixed:    Redux API setSections would hang up when several sections with no ID share the same title.